-- Helping you plan the funeral; - Making arrangements with a cemetery or crematory (or other funeral establishment if the body will be shipped out of the area); - Obtaining the death certificate and other required permits; - Submitting the obituary and "unallocated overhead," which includes taxes, insurance, advertising, and other business expenses.
+- Helping you plan the funeral. - Making arrangements with a cemetery, crematory, or hydrolysis facility (or other funeral establishment if the body will be shipped out of the area). - Obtaining the death certificate and other required permits. - Submitting the obituary and "unallocated overhead," which includes taxes, insurance, advertising, and other business expenses.